How to build a virtual world using the Unreal Engine?

 Wait for the installation to complete.
 After that, click the Launch button to access the Unreal Engine.

-That’s done!
-You can now start using Unreal Engine to create a virtual world for your VR project.
+And you’re done!
+You can now use Unreal Engine to create a virtual world for your VR project.

 Creating a new project